|Overall Record:||222-115, .659|

-Coach Betsy Hipple begins her eighth season as Head Coach of the CMS Athenas.
+Coach Betsy Hipple begins her ninth season as Head Coach of the CMS Athenas.
 Starting with her inaugural 2006 campaign, she quickly built the program into a perennial SCIAC contender.

 |2008:||CMS takes a shot at first place into the last weekend of play, ultimately finishing second in conference.|